EGTortuero/viga/README.md

 ### Advanced parameters for protein function prediction based on homology using BLAST:

 <table>
+<tr><td>--blastdb BLASTDB</td><td>BLAST Database that will be used to refine the protein function prediction in hypothetical proteins.
+The database must be an amino acid one, not nucleotidic.
+By default, the program will try to search the RefSeq Viral Protein DB formatted for its use in BLAST inside the folder database/ only if --blast parameter is ensabled and after running the Create_databases.sh script</td></tr>
 <tr><td>--blastexh</td><td>Use of exhaustive BLAST to predict the proteins by homology according to Fozo et al. (2010).
 In this case, the search will be done using a word size of 2, a gap open penalty of 8, a gap extension penalty of 2, the PAM70 matrix instead of the BLOSUM62 and no compositional based statistics.
 This method is more accurate to predict the functions of the proteins but it is slower than BLAST default parameters.
 By default, exhaustive BLAST is disabled.</td></tr>
 <tr><td>--blastevalue FLOAT</td><td>BLAST e-value threshold.
 By default, the threshold will be 1e-05.</td></tr>
 <tr><td>--blastidthr FLOAT</td><td>BLAST identity threshold to consider that a protein belong to a specific hit.
 By default, the threshold is 50.0 %</td></tr>